- Sole prop vs. S‑corp: 2026 basics

 - Staying within the IRS’s idea of reasonable compensation for your role and industry.

-This trade‑off is why modeling the numbers (ideally with a pro) is crucial before flipping the S‑corp switch.
+That trade‑off is why running scenarios (ideally with a pro) is important before you flip the S‑corp switch.

-You cannot pay yourself a token salary and call the rest distributions without inviting scrutiny.
+You cannot pay yourself a token salary and call everything else a distribution without inviting scrutiny.
 The IRS expects S‑corp owner‑operators who work in the business to take reasonable compensation as wages for the services they perform.

-- Your role and responsibilities (owner‑operator vs. more passive owner).
+- Your role and responsibilities (hands‑on owner‑operator vs. more passive owner).

-- Industry norms and what you would pay someone else to do your job.
+- Industry norms and what you would pay someone else to do the same job.

 - Time spent in the business and the business’s overall profitability.